MyTB444/2D-Platformer-Final-Year-Project/diary.md

 Added many enviromental animations, the game looks feels way better now.
 Also fixed an old bug where enemies would start two movement coroutines and attack twice.
 -06/12/2024
 Today I ve worked extensively on the overall game physics.
 Customized layering and collision.
 The gameplay feels much better now.
 I have also added some animations for the main menu.
+-07/12/2024
+I have recorded some audios for the game.
+The characters have sound effects we also have an ongoing background wind sound.